sebeaumont/sdmlab/README.md

 applied to and indeed was incubated in the domain of data/text mining.

-There is a common c library under active development (currently driven by the need of the Haskell FFI required to support the following).
+There is a common c library under active development currently driven by the need of the Haskell FFI required to support the following..

 Abstract Machine Learning